 The Graduate School offers Microsoft Word templates to assist you in formatting your thesis or dissertation.
 Before using a template, review the Using the Thesis and Dissertation Templates user guide.
 Another option, approved by the Graduate School, is LaTex Document Preparation.

 Theses, reports, dissertations, and treatises must follow the guidelines of the Graduate School booklet Format Guidelines for Dissertations, Treatises, Theses, and Reports.
 A format check is recommended before you submit your completed work.
 If the format has not been checked prior to submission, it will be checked at the time of submission.

 Those who wish to write a thesis, report, dissertation or treatise in a language other than English must petition to do so.

-A student may request permission from the Dean of the Graduate School to delay making his or her thesis, report, dissertation or treatise available to the public via TDL for up to 7 years after graduation in order to protect patent or other rights.
-This request must be supported by a written recommendation from the student’s supervisor and must be submitted and approved prior to graduation.
+If you wish to request a temporary delay of publication of your thesis, report, dissertation, or treatise, you must make this request before graduation.
+The request should be made by using this form.
 If no request to delay publication is made, the document will be freely available through the World Wide Web.
-Note that it is not appropriate to use a delay of publication to avoid securing permissions for publication.
+Note that it is not appropriate to use a delay of publication to avoid securing copyright permissions required for publication.
 Any required publication permissions must be obtained prior to submitting the ETD.
+The graduate dean makes the final decision regarding delayed publication.